devnull-tools/rboss/README.md

         :user: admin
         :password: admin

-Basically, this will add an entry in the jmx-console-users.properties (depends on JBoss type).
-For JBoss org, this will enable security in jmx-console since the enterprise versions have jmx-console security by default.
+Basically, this will add an entry in the `jmx-console-users.properties` (depends on JBoss type).
+For JBoss org, this will enable security in `jmx-console` since the enterprise versions have `jmx-console` security enabled by default.

 ### Configuring datasources

-Use a "datasource" component
+Use a `datasource` component

 Configuration:

-:folder => a folder where this datasource will be saved (default: $JBOSS_HOME/server/$CONFIG/deploy) if a relative path is given, it will be appended to default value
+- `:folder` - a folder where this datasource will be saved (default: `$JBOSS_HOME/server/$CONFIG/deploy`) if a relative path is given, it will be appended to default value
-:encrypt => a flag to indicate if the password should be encrypted (default: false) :type => the type of the datasource
+- `:encrypt` - a flag to indicate if the password should be encrypted (default: `false`)
+- `:type` - the type of the datasource
-:name => a name for saving the file (default: :type) :attributes => a Hash with the attributes that will be changed in template (the only required is :jndi_name)
+- `:name` - a name for saving the file (default: `:type`)
+- `:attributes` - a Hash with the attributes that will be changed in template (the only required is `:jndi_name`)

-Any attribute that is not present in datasource xml will be created using this template: <key>value</key>.
+Any attribute that is not present in datasource xml will be created using this template: `<key>value</key>`.

-For converting the symbol attributes, the above rules are used taking by example a value ":database_url":
+For converting the symbol attributes, the above rules are used taking by example a value `:database_url`:

-1. The value "database_url"
+1. The value `database_url`
-2. The value "database-url"
+2. The value `database-url`
-3. The value "DatabaseUrl"
+3. The value `DatabaseUrl`
-4. The value "DATABASE_URL"
+4. The value `DATABASE_URL`

-The key for finding the correct datasource is the configuration attribute :type, which is used to search in $JBOSS_HOME/docs/examples/jca for the file.
+The key for finding the correct datasource is the configuration attribute `:type`, which is used to search in `$JBOSS_HOME/docs/examples/jca` for the file.

 Any key that is not found in the datasource template will be added.
 If it is a Symbol, the underlines will be converted to hyphens.

-For saving the file, the configuration :name will be used in the form "${name}-ds.xml".
+For saving the file, the configuration `:name` will be used in the form `${name}-ds.xml`.

 Example: